 But SKR is fully aware that the need for staff in elderly care will increase as more people turn 85 or older.
 What is needed to cope with that?
 According to Bodil Umegård, a lot of it is about continuing to do what has been successful in recent years.

-Firstly, we see that people are working more.
-There are 5,000 more people employed in elderly care since 2019, but if we look at the change in actual annual workers, it is 10,000, because more people are working full-time and more are also extending their working lives.
+Firstly, we see that more people are working more.
+There are 5,000 more people employed in elderly care since 2019, but if we look at the change in actual annual workers, it is 10,000, because more people are working more, that is, full-time, and more people are also extending their working lives.

 She also highlights the so-called elderly care lift, which was introduced in 2020 and means that employees in elderly care can further their education during paid working hours.

-It also makes it possible that, even though it may be difficult to find nursing skills, you can take on people who start as care assistants and add to their skills.
+It also makes it possible that, even though it may be difficult to find nursing skills, you can take on people who start as care assistants or assistants and add to their skills.

 Bodil Umegård continues: